guisantagui/brain_clock/README.md

 ```
 Results will be saved in `results/preprocessing/first_round/`.
 This pipeline generates several PCA plots of the steps outlined in [`scripts/preprocessing`](scripts/preprocessing), some intermediate `rds` files used for batch removal, and the `data_noCerebell_onlyAge_svaAdj.csv` file that will be used for the first round of training.
 ### 2.2 Model training
-Train the model on the `data_noCerebell_onlyAge_svaAdj.csv`.
+Train the model on the `data_noCerebell_onlyAge_svaAdj.csv` stored into `results/preprocessing/first_round/`.
 Tests the model on samples suffering from neurodegeneration, and computes significance tests on the differences of predicted ages between healthy individuals and neurodegeneration-affected individuals.
 For doing so, run the following commands:
 ```bash
 cd scripts/model_training
 sbatch fitModel_first_round.sh